lokanx-home-assistant/imessage-rest-service/README.md

 ### Post JSON sample:

     {
       "title": "Hej",
       "message": "Hello there",
       "number": "+22223445566"
     }

+### JSON attributes explaination:

+    title: Title to prefix message with, format <title> - <message> (optional)
+    message: Message to send, format: plain text (mandatory)
+    number: Phone number that blongs to one of your contacts, format +22223445566

-If ACCESS_TOKEN is set add header x-access-token with the ACCESS_TOKEN as value
+If ACCESS_TOKEN is set in .env add header x-access-token with the ACCESS_TOKEN as value

 ### Home Assistant Configuration Example

+If want to use this rest service from Home Assistant, this is what should be added

     notify: